Skip to main content

 OA resources remain the intellectual property of their creators, who have attribution rights as well as control over the integrity of their work, often through the use of Creative Commons licenses.

-Library support for Open Access (OA) content publishing
+Library Support for Open Access (OA) Publishing

 The Claremont Colleges Library strongly supports the mission and values of OA publishing in reducing barriers to the dissemination and accessibility of research to students, scholars, faculty, and researchers across the world.